A Novel Perspective to Look At Attention: Bi-level Attention-based Explainable Topic Modeling for News Classification: Effect of Entropy Constraints

 \section{Effect of Entropy Constraints}

-In the previous sections, the proposed BATM-Base-Glove model demonstrates its competitive classification performance and excellent explainability.
+In the previous sections, the proposed BATM-Base-GloVe model demonstrates its competitive classification performance and excellent explainability.
 We now study the effect of adding an entropy constraint, as discussed in Section~ \ref{sec:ec}.
-In the extended model, referred to as BATM-EC, $\lambda$ determines the degree of constraint that is imposed, so the BATM-Base-Glove model is a special case when $\lambda$ is zero.
+In the extended model, referred to as BATM-EC, $\lambda$ determines the degree of constraint that is imposed, so the BATM-Base-GloVe model is a special case when $\lambda$ is zero.

 This study assumes that a good topic (a first-level of attention) should only focus on specific words related to that topic.
 Its weight distribution on a news article should not be flat for the whole document, while its global weight distribution should also not be widely spread out across the entire vocabulary (i.e., it should have a relatively lower entropy ).
-Therefore, we observe the dynamic of two entropy metrics \emph{$\mathcal{E}_{doc}$} and \emph{$\mathcal{E}_{token}$} (see calculation in Eqn~\ref{formula:entropy_loss} and Eqn~\ref{formula:token_level}) by setting different values of $\lambda$.
+Therefore, we observe the dynamic of two entropy metrics \emph{$\mathcal{E}_{doc}$} and \emph{$\mathcal{E}_{token}$} (see calculation in Eqn.~\ref{formula:entropy_loss} and Eqn.~\ref{formula:token_level}) by setting different values of $\lambda$.
 We present the performance and entropy changes along with the values of $\lambda$ in Table~\ref{tab:entropy_factor}

 The results meet our expectations.
-When $\lambda$ reaches le-4, both entropy indicators decrease significantly with an accepted trade-off of classification performances.
-With continually increasing the impact of entropy constraints, both entropy indicators and classification performance decreased dramatically.
+When $\lambda$ reaches le-4, both entropy indicators decrease significantly with an acceptable trade-off in classification performance.
+When continually increasing the impact of entropy constraints, both entropy indicators and classification performance decrease dramatically.
 This is reasonable, as this experiment is conducted with a fixed number of heads.
-When attention focuses on a minimal topic, and the number of topics does not increase accordingly, much information in the article will be lost, affecting the classification performance.
+When attention focuses on a minimal number of topics, and the number of topics does not increase accordingly, information within article texts is likely to be lost, affecting the classification performance.